CPorterW/Breakout/README.md

 - [GeeksForGeeks, JS Mouse Coordinates](https://www.geeksforgeeks.org/javascript-coordinates-of-mouse/)

 # Future Work

-- Use HTML and CSS to improve the look of the page
-- Add cash and upgrades
-- Add breaking animations
-- Allow user customization of brick and backgroud graphics
-- Add a points system for bragging purposes
+* Turn the game into breakout/pong/airhockey by adding a UDP connection, drawing an upside-down canvas with your opponent's game above your own, and allowing the balls to cross into each other's screen.

+* Restart the scoring and later, the cash and upgrades for the duration of the connection, restoring or adding to old stats on connection close.

+* Permify stats using localStorage, save IDs so that connections can be recovered.

+* See READMEOLD.md for basic breakout game improvements